akhealth/EIS-Modernization/UsabilityResearch.md

 ### Testing Teams
 The User testing team will be comprised of SME’s who have been involved in the development of the application, as well as systems operations testers.
-- The PMO will notify systems operation at least two weeks in advance of final user testing before the feature is released into production.
+- The PMO will notify systems operations at least two weeks in advance of final user testing before the feature is released into production.

 ## Post Production Usability Testing
 When each increment in our milestone is completed we will assure that the feature has met established criteria based on user need.
 After implementation of an incremental feature, we’ll again gather information to determine our progress in meeting our customer promises.

-We’ll also need to begin collecting information from all users on the implemented feature toward correction of any bugs that are discovered.
+We may also need to collect information from users on the implemented feature toward correction of any bugs that are discovered.

-To launch this effort after release, we’ll release a short user survey via email to all DPA field workers.
+To launch this effort after release, we may, if appropriate, release a short user survey via email to select DPA field workers.
 We will use the results of this survey to assist us in determining whether we have met our promises for that feature toward refining our development planning.

 Coordinating with the Director, Regional Managers, System Operations, and Staff Development and Training, we’ll assure that leadership is aware of the release of the survey and the procedures in place for dispositioning the responses.